 - Data reduction: Includes factor analysis, optimal scaling, and correspondence analysis

 - Nonparametric tests: Include 1 sample K-S, K related samples, K independent samples

 - Time-series: Includes seasonal decomposition, model creation and application, autocorrelation, spectral analysis, and cross-correlation

 - Survival models: Include Kaplan Meier modes, life table, and Cox regression models

 - Quality control: Includes Pareto charts, control charts, and capability analysis

 - ROC curve: Includes model comparison and categorical response tools

-- Probability: Includes factorials, samples size combinations, and normal, binomial, and Poisson distributions.
+- Probability: Includes factorials, sample size combinations, and normal, binomial, and Poisson distributions.

 Writing statistical programs for procedures and methods can be difficult if you are not familiar with the above features.
-If you would like professional assistance for grasping these, contact our assignment help experts.
+If you would like professional assistance in grasping these, contact our homework help experts.